ilayda-bilgin/RS/README.md

 We use argparse flags to modify the hyperparameters of the models:
 - modify early stopping **patience**: add flag `--patience` to set the number of epochs to wait before early stopping, default is 20.
 - use learnable **temporal weighting** feature: add flag `--mean_type=x0_learnable` to use learnable temporal weighting feature.
-- visualize the weights using m-PHATE: add flags `--visualize_weights` and `--mean_type=x0_learnable`.
+- visualize the weights using m-PHATE directly integrated into `main.py`: add flags `--visualize_weights` and `--mean_type=x0_learnable`.
 The generated graphs are saved on WandB.
-Alternatively, it is also possible to use the saved numpy array in the mPHATE folder to generate the graphs locally, using the `visualize_weights.py` script.
+Alternatively, it is also possible to use the saved numpy array in the mPHATE folder to generate the graphs locally by passing only the flag `--mean_type=x0_learnable` and then use the `visualize_weights.py` script in a second step.

     `--workers` specifies the number of parallel processes to use for the mPHATE algorithm.
     ```bash